jgoilenberg/mercadolibre.github.com/_posts/guide/sdk/2012-05-08-javascript-sdk.markdown

 		<div>
 			<p>Obtains the token, if the user is logged.</p>

-<p>Following autorization state of the user it retrieves necessary token to connect with mercadolibre APIs.</p>
+<p>Following autorization state of the user it retrieves necessary token to connect with MercadoLibre API.</p>
 {% highlight javascript %}
 if(!MELI.getToken()) {
 	// Your code here